Dan-Matthews-23/the-ultimate-virtual-pub-quiz/README.md

 ### Background

-The Ultimate Pub Quiz is designed for pub users and activity coordinators and is a way for all participants to enjoy the same experience of a traditional pub quiz.
-It's an online quiz that users can access by using a range of devices, although they will be limited to smart devices (e.g. laptops. tablets, smartphones).

-This quiz has been developed based on a real need - a good friend who is also a pub landlord  - for an exciting experience without the hassle of having someone try to organise it.
+The Ultimate Virtual Pub Quiz is designed for pub users and activity coordinators and is a way for all participants to enjoy the same experience of a traditional pub quiz.
+Designed with a 'mobile-first' principle, this project is perfect for pub users to enjoy the same experience across a range of devices.
+This quiz has been developed based on a real need - a good friend who is also a pub landlord  - for an exciting experience without the hassle of having someone organise it.

 The quiz has several aims:

-- Engage pub users
+- Engage pub users.
-- Respond to user input
+- Respond to user input.
-- Provide feedback
+- Provide feedback.
 - Provide a final score.
-- Display record of previous high scores
+- Display record of previous high scores .

 ### Key information

-- A 'How to play section, which will give users instructions on how to play the game
+- A 'How to play section, which will give users instructions on how to play the game.
-- A 'High Scores' section, which will display a list of the highest scores in descending order
+- A 'Hall of Fame' section, which will display a list of the highest scores in descending order.
-- The quiz itself, which will allow the users to answer questions
+- The quiz itself, which will allow the users to answer questions.

 ### About the user

 This project has been designed with two end users in mind:

 - The pub user, who is the user participating in the quiz.
 They will be able to access the quiz via a smart device through their own internet or Wi-Fi of the premises if they have it.
-Part of the 'How to Play' instructions will be guiding users on how to switch on their device, Wi-Fi, or hotspot to another device.
-They will be given a 'Room Number' that they must enter along with their name when they join the quiz.
+They will be given a 'Room Number' that they must enter along with their username when they join the quiz.
 They will be given the Room ID by the facilitator.
 The instructions will need to be clear.

 - The facilitator, who is the person who will be facilitating the event.
 They will need to ensure everyone has the correct Room Code, and they need only advise the participants to begin at an allotted time.
-Once all participants have completed the quiz, the facilitator will be able to view the High Scores, which will be grouped and easy to identify a clear winner.
+Once all participants have completed the quiz, the facilitator will be able to view the Hallf of Fame, which will be grouped and easy to identify a clear winner.

 ### User Goals
 The pub user: